 There are a few legal points to outline to create a valid and legal will.

-Finally, store your will somewhere secure where your executors know they can retrieve it.
+- Finally, store your will somewhere secure where your executors know they can retrieve it.
 Any damage to the Will can cast doubt on its validity.
-IFG Wills customers have the opportunity to store their wills with the National Wills Archive which is a professional wills storage provider.